cjus/node-neo4j-presentation/presentation/readme.md

 <img src="fedex.jpg" width="500"/>

-Consider 3D games, the characters and terrains are built from wireframe models called meshes, which are essentially graphs.
+Consider 3D games, the characters and terrains are built from wire frame models called meshes, which are essentially graphs.

 <img src="TerrainWireframe.jpg" width="500"/>
 <img src="3dcharacter.png" width="500"/>

-> As a quick aside, the process of applying a skin (texture) to a wireframe model involves mapping an image onto the area within vertices and edges in a process known as texture mapping.
+> As a quick aside, the process of applying a skin (texture) to a wire frame model involves mapping an image onto the area within vertices and edges in a process known as texture mapping.

 Researchers are using graphs to understand diverse topics such as biodiversity, terrorist networks, and spread of global epidemics.